 5. Focus on project outcomes

 Whatever you do, remember Heritage Fund is an outcomes-based funder.
-All projects are marked against whether they have Outcomes for Heritage, Outcomes for People and Outcomes for Communities and what the risks against these outcomes are.
-Print out the outcomes guidelines and turn them into your office wallpaper, memorise them and make sure that the project you develop is meeting these outcomes.
+All projects are marked against the nine outcomes that they have identified as the areas they want to see the largest impact, the most important is the one that all projects must meet: A wider range of people will be involved in heritage.
+Print out the outcomes guidelines and turn them into your office wallpaper, memorise them and make sure that the project you develop is meeting them.

 6. Consider heritage partners

 The National Heritage Lottery Fund likes to fund projects that engage local communities and bring groups together, particularly those that are not traditionally engaged with heritage.
 Think about who you will work with to deliver your project?
 For example you might be able to work with particular groups, such as young people, youth groups or the local Looked After Children Care team, or is there a local unemployment programme you could work with?
 Are there other archives, museums, or universities that you could link with to create a project that has more breadth

 When thinking about developing partners, talk to ALL of your staff, from the director to the cleaner.
 People have lives outside of work (sometimes!) that may result in useful partners and ideas.